NSS College of Engineering: Dyuksha (Techno-cultural Fest)

 Dyuksha is a National Techno-cultural festival organized by NSS College of Engineering.
-It is the successor of Gamaya (last organized in 2014) and has been held in 2018 and 2020.
-The next edition of Dyuksha (dyuksha 23) is scheduled to be conducted between March 31-April 1, 2023.
+It is the successor of Gamaya (last organized in 2014) and has been held in 2018,2020 and 2023.

 Noopuram (Inter-department Arts Fest)

 Noopuram is an annual inter-department arts fest conducted since the college was affiliated to the University of Calicut, and has continued even after the establishment and subsequent affiliation to APJ Abdul Kalam Technological University.